Home Blog Teresa's Take

 If I have to give one answer, Caleb's Creek Kernersville for dual-commute households, Ardmore Winston-Salem for character-home buyers, or Sunset Hills Greensboro for established walkability and schools.

-Should I buy the cheapest house in a luxury Triad neighborhood?
+Should I stretch for the cheapest house in a luxury Triad neighborhood?

-No, not in my experience.
-The cheapest house in Buena Vista, Irving Park, or Bermuda Run typically needs significant work, and resale is harder than the math suggests because move-up buyers want the median, not the bottom of the range.
+In my experience, the smarter move is to wait and step into the median.
+The entry-price options in Buena Vista, Irving Park, or Bermuda Run typically need significant work, and resale gets harder than the math first suggests because move-up buyers want the median in those neighborhoods, not the bottom of the range.
+If a luxury neighborhood is the dream, save another year — those neighborhoods are worth the wait.

 Is Caleb's Creek really worth it for dual commuters?